OIM3640/resources/mini-projects/02-text-analysis.md

 - Data cleaning and normalization
 - Functions and code organization

+## The Two-Pass Approach

+Complete Milestones 1-2 using **only built-in Python** (strings, lists, dicts, sets, file I/O).
+No external libraries.
+This builds real understanding of what's happening under the hood.

+Then in Milestone 3 or the Expanding phase, try redoing parts of your analysis using libraries like `pandas` and `matplotlib`.
+Compare the experience: What was easier?
+What was harder?
+What did you learn from doing it "the hard way" first?

+Include a brief reflection on this comparison in your README.

 ## Expanding Your Project

 Already finished the basics?
 Here are ways to push further: